 Two years later, the property was decommissioned by the U.S. Coast Guard.
 In 1996, the service room was destroyed by storm erosion, crumbling into the lake.
 Only the tower remained, but that was enough to keep the Historical Society trying.

 Despite Lighthouse Digest marking Crisp Point Lighthouse as one of the most endangered lighthouses in the world, 1997 brought a hopeful change in tune.
 The lighthouse was saved from the auction block and private ownership, becoming property of Luce County who entered a 40-year lease contract with the Historical Society.

-President Cameron Lovett got to work right away, developing a website to help the Ross’ get the word out and start fundraising for Crisp Point Lighthouse’s future.
+A society member at the time, current Cameron Lovett got to work right away, developing a website to help the Ross’ get the word out and start fundraising for Crisp Point Lighthouse’s future.
 Through private donations and grants, the Historical Society rebuilt the service room, built a visitor center that is an architectural twin to the original fog signal building and laid a small system of wooden paths leading to the tower.
 The tower itself received a fresh coat or two of paint, and erosion prevention was added in the form of vegetation and boulders.
 In 2000, the Historical Society received the annual achievement award from Lake Superior Magazine for their work.